NYU in Brooklyn: Designing a New Academic Frontier

 NYU’s approach to construction prioritized reducing the building’s energy footprint.
 Sustainable strategies include new high-efficiency windows, high-performance glazing, optimized sills and sun shades, and ice storage.
 Overall, energy performance will be improved by 26%.
-The project is on track to achieve LEED Platinum certification from the U.S. Green Building Council.
+The project received LEED Platinum certification from the U.S. Green Building Council.

 Speakers: Regina Myer, President, Downtown Brooklyn Partnership Seth Pinsky, Executive Vice President, RXR Realty Lynne Brown, Senior Vice President for University Relations and Public Affairs, New York University Carol Loewenson, FAIA, LEED AP, Partner, Mitchell Giurgola Stephen Dietz, AIA, Partner, Mitchell Giurgola